 How to Make the Slow-Roasted Leg of Lamb Recipe?

-Heat the oven to 250C (480F), insert the tray with the lamb’s leg for about 15 minutes, and then turn the meat over and fry for another 15 minutes.
+Preheat the oven to 250 C (480 F) and place the tray with the lamb leg inside for about 15 minutes.
+Then, turn the meat over and continue searing (or roasting) for another 15 minutes.

-As you can see, the meat has already made a copper crust on top.
+As you can see, the meat has already made a beautiful copper crust on top.
 Remove the meat from the oven and add the rest of the ingredients.

 I reduced the temperature to 160C (320F), covered the baking tray with aluminium foil and roasted it for two hours.
 Halfway through the interval, I turned the lamb meat and basted it well with the liquid.